More about mixers

 Src=Ail, wt=90%, expo=10, diff=20

 It looks good, but there's a big problem: the diff is applied to the aileron stick.
-If you try this, the diff will actually be zero.
-Instead, you'll get 20% less aileron travel when moving the stick on one side compared to the other.
+If you try this, you'll get 20% less aileron travel when moving the stick on one side compared to the other.
 Clearly that's not what's wanted!

-The correct way is to apply diff separately to each aileron mix:
+The correct way is to apply diff independently to each aileron mix:

 [I1]Ail